ninal1811/CYOA/home.md

-## Choose What You Would Like To Begin With:  Home Menu:
+## Choose What You Would Like To Begin With:
 ```You Have A Free Day. ```

 ```What Would You Do?: ```